gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Thomas shook his head.
 "They'll kill us all."

-For a moment, Gaeston didn't move, then--- "No!"
+For a moment, Gaeston didn't move, then– "No!"
 Erileine shouted, as Gaeston lowered his bow.
 Without thinking, she threw herself at Thomas.
 Her shoulder hit him in the chest.
 He cursed and grabbed a guyline to save himself from falling.

 Erileine threw her weight onto the rudder.
 The *Presumption* tilted sharply.
 Donaien's spear clattered to the deck as he grabbed the gunwale with one hand and Armaend with the other.

-Twenty strides, ten, five---just as Razi threw himself over the cliff, Thomas pulled Erileine out of the steering seat.
+Twenty strides, ten, five–just as Razi threw himself over the cliff, Thomas pulled Erileine out of the steering seat.
 "Idiot!" he shouted, yanking the rudder as the boat's starboard side scraped against the mountain.